Boavizta/roadmap/README.md

   * Model the electrical consumption from Energizta

 * V1 :
-  * Test covorage of 95%
+  * Test coverage of 95%
   * Code quality process

 ### Lead dev